Veams/vent/README.md

 [//]: #     ({{#wrapWith "grid-row"}})
 [//]: #         ({{#wrapWith "grid-col" colClasses="is-col-tablet-l-8"}})

-# Veams Vent Plugin (`@veams/plugin-vent`)
+# Veams Vent Plugin (`@veams/vent`)

-The Veams Vent Plugin is a global publish and subscribe object.
-You can use this plugin to communicate between modules independently.
+Vent is a global publish and subscribe object.
+You can use this to communicate between modules independently.

-Veams exposes a global event object (`Veams.EVENTS`) which can be used and extended by this plugin.

-The module extends the default `EVENTS` object of Veams when you pass the option called `furtherEvents`.

 TypeScript is supported.